 (4) If rules include a fee being charged for a particular service, the amount must be shown on the library website, as well as in the rules.

 Notes

-1 This is a compilation of the Legal Profession (Law Library) Regulations 2016.
-The following table contains information about those regulations.
+This is a compilation of the Legal Profession (Law Library) Regulations 2016 and includes amendments made by other written laws.
+For provisions that have come into operation see the compilation table.

 Compilation table